 It's a lot cheaper to make your own homemade keto chocolate bars compared to buying pre-made ones.
 Plus, you can use your favorite low-carb sweeteners in the recipe.
 Monk fruit, stevia, and erythritol all work well.

 Don't fall for the net carb claims of many so called low-carb chocolate bars.
 Some contain maltitol or other sweeteners that don't settle well with digested.
 Even fiber sweeteners like inulin can cause gas.

 Because I've had so much trouble finding low-carb chocolate bars that don't cause digestive issues, I ended up creating my own.
 Not only is the recipe super simple, but it's much cheaper than buying pre-made bars as well.

 Ingredients for Homemade Chocolate

-Instead, I made a big bar of dark chocolate with regular unsweetened baking chocolate and some low carb ingredients I already had at home.
-Breaking up the bar resulted in several squares of homemade chocolate bars.
+I combined regular unsweetened baking chocolate and some low carb ingredients I already had at home to make a big bar.
+Breaking up the bar resulted in several squares of chocolate.

 If you don't already have a Chocolate Candy Bar Mold, you could use an ice cube tray or shape a mold out of aluminum foil.
-I happened to have a Wilton break away chocolate bar mold that I had bought locally at a craft store.
+You can also pour it onto a parchment or silicone mat lined baking pan.

 Adding in a little bit of food grade cocoa butter does seem to give a better texture to these homemade chocolate bars.
 But, you can experiment with leaving it out if you don't have any.